swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 To access a value at the position `[i,j]` of a DataFrame, we have two options, depending on what is the meaning of `i` in use.
-Remember that a DataFrame provides a *index* as a way to identify the rows of the table;
+Remember that a DataFrame provides an *index* as a way to identify the rows of the table;
 a row, then, has a *position* inside the table as well as a *label*, which uniquely identifies its *entry* in the DataFrame.